semanticsean/ATAT/README.md

 That means a powerful agent - or fleet of agents - can be accessed with the "fw" button or a "cc" on an email thread.
 ATAT enables multiplayer / mixture via email.
 Training new users is as simple as teaching them to fw or cc.
 Using MoE operations is now as simple as "@ and then @ again".

 (a.k.a.
 MoE for normies.)

+I did a lot of market testing of bots and saw that many of the most powerful use cases of LLMs are far too slow for a chatbot, at least right now.
+Email is wonderfully slow.
+Elegantly slow.
+You have 24 hours of compute to get to the user's ideal output.
+What will you build?

+(If you are testing it, see "critical warning" below.)

 🚀 Rapid Agent Deployment: Simplifies the rollout of a diverse fleet of AI agents, allowing for quick integration into existing email systems, significantly reducing setup time.
 The new agent script results in a fairly sophisticated agent with a DALLE generated profile photo, which is automatically integrated into the Agent Dashboard.